 12) Make installation and maintenance of devices easy

-- Installation and maintenance of IoT devices should employ minimal steps and should follow security best practice on usability.
+- Installation and maintenance of IoT devices should employ minimal steps and should follow security best practices on usability.

 13) Validate input data